NUSGreyhats/greybadge25/firmware/rp2350/filesystem/README.md

 # GreyMecha/Army

-This is the GreyMecha/Army Firmware (for the RP2350 part anyway).
+This is the GreyMecha/Army Firmware (for the RP part anyway).
 It's based off circuitpython, and includes various challenges.

 ## Images